pkallberg/help.nitrous.io/README.md

 ### Editing CSS

 + This project uses SASS/SCSS implementation, so you will want to only edit the *.scss files within 'css/'.
-Jekyll will automatically generace *.css files within the same directory, so you do not want to make changes to the CSS files.
+Jekyll will automatically generate *.css files within the same directory, so you do not want to make changes to the CSS files.